janelia-flyem/pydvid/README.md

 Simple client for retrieving volume cutout data from a DVID Server.

 For test purposes, a mock DVID server is implemented in the mockserver directory.
-It serves up an HDF5 dataset over http using the DVID REST API.
+It serves up HDF5 datasets over http using the DVID REST API.

 The server can also be started up in stand-alone mode: